In Search for an Optimal Authenticated Byzantine Agreement: Introduction

-\paragraph{Optimal optimistic byzantine agreement.} Our main contribution is an optimistic byzantine agreement protocol with an asymptotically optimal communication cost under all network conditions and failure scenarios.
-Our protocol guarantees termination in all synchronous runs with a communication cost of $O(ft+t)$, and in all other runs it provides termination with probability $1$ with a communication cost of $O(t^2)$ in expectation.
-The protocol combines a synchronous part with an asynchronous fallback, where for the synchronous part we use our optimal synchronous algorithm and for the fallback we use a variant of the optimal asynchronous byzantine agreement of VABA~\cite{VABA}.
+\textbf{Optimal optimistic Byzantine agreement.} Our final contribution is an optimistic Byzantine agreement protocol that tolerates up to $t < n/3$ failures and has asymptotically optimal communication cost under all network conditions and failure scenarios.
+That is, we prove the following: \begin{theorem} There is an authenticated Byzantine agreement protocol with $O(ft+t)$ communication complexity in synchronous runs and expected $O(t^2)$ communication complexity in all other runs.

+\end{theorem} To achieve the result, we combine our optimal adaptive synchronous protocol with an asynchronous fallback, for which we use a variant of VABA~\cite{VABA}.
+As we shortly explain, the combination is not trivial since we need to preserve safety even if parties decide in different parts of the protocol, and implement an efficient mechanism to prevent honest parties from moving to the fallback in synchronous runs.